 - (1) First degree sexual assault.
-Whoever does any of the following is guilty of a Class B felony: - (a) Has sexual contact or sexual intercourse with another person without consent of that person and causes pregnancy or great bodily harm to that person. - (b) Has sexual contact or sexual intercourse with another person without consent of that person by use or threat - (c) of use of a dangerous weapon or any article used or fashioned in a manner to lead the victim reasonably to believe it to be a dangerous weapon. - (d) Is aided or abetted by one or more other persons and has sexual contact or sexual intercourse with
+Whoever does any of the following is guilty of a Class B felony: - (a) Has sexual contact or sexual intercourse with another person without consent of that person and causes pregnancy or great bodily harm to that person. - (b) Has sexual contact or sexual intercourse with another person without consent of that person by use or threat of use of a dangerous weapon or any article used or fashioned in a manner to lead the victim reasonably to believe it to be a dangerous weapon. - (c) Is aided or abetted by one or more other persons and has sexual contact or sexual intercourse with

-^{17 34} CFR 668.46(a).
+&lt;sup>15 34 CFR 668.46(a).

-18 Wis.
+&lt;sup>16 Wis.
 Stat. § 813.12(1)(am).